yangeorget/nucs/ROADMAP.md

 - test vectorize

 # Docs
-- improve reference with problems and examples
+- document examples: in installation chapter (with CLI) and also in reference (with code?)
 - improve usage of rst